-However, the goal of many VAR exercises is to recover the impulse response functions.
-In Section 3 we show that a VAR, which is sufficient for u{it} (but possibly deficient for the other structural shocks) - and correctly identifies it as $M\epsilon_t$ - delivers the correct impulse response functions.
+However, the ultimate goal of the VAR procedure are the impulse response functions, rather than the shock u{it} itself.
+In Section 3 we show that a VAR, which is sufficient for u{it} (but possibly deficient for the other structural shocks) -and correctly identifies it as $M\epsilon_t$ - delivers the correct impulse response functions.
 In addition, the impulse response coefficients implied by the VAR are continuous functions of the true ones.
 Hence, when the true coefficients change, moving from the border of the sufficiency region towards the interior of the deficiency region (so that δ_i becomes positive) δ_i provides a meaningful indication about the performance of the theoretical VAR in approximating the impulse response functions.